Vietnamese identity card: History

 In Vietnam identity cards were used during the French colonial period (before 1945) as a passport or identification card within the entire Indochina.

 According to Decree No. 175 - b dated September 6, 1946 of the President of the Democratic Republic of Vietnam, the Citizen Card (Thẻ Công Dân) was used instead of the ID card.
 The Citizen Card certifies the personal identity and specific characteristics of each citizen, including full name, date of birth, parents' names, place of origin, residence, occupation issued by the People's Committee of the commune, town or city where the citizen's place of origin or residence is to Vietnamese citizens aged 18 and over.

 Since 1957, the Citizen Card has been replaced by the Identity Card (Giấy Chứng Minh).
 In 1964, the "Identity Certificate" (Giấy chứng nhận căn cước) was added for people from 14 to 17 years old in addition to the "Identity Card".

-In the South Vietnam identity cards were widely used until the end of April 1975.
+In South Vietnam, identity cards were widely used until the end of April 1975.